GrokImageCompression/iobench/README.md

-If no command line arguments are used, then `iobench` will cycle through all even concurrency levels from 2 to maximum concurrency and run three tests for each level :
+If no command line arguments are used, then `iobench` will cycle through all even concurrency levels from 2 to maximum concurrency and run five tests for each level :

 1. no write
 1. synchronous write
 1. asynchronous write
+1. synchronous direct write (using O_DIRECT)
+1. asynchronous direct write (using O_DIRECT)

 Note: square brackets below are used for clarity only